-Florida Tech’s diversified learning environment gives students an academic community not often found at other chemistry graduate programs.
+Florida Tech’s diversified learning environment gives students an academic community not often found at other graduate chemistry programs.
 Fieldwork, faculty-led research opportunities, internships and assistantships, peer networking, and one-on-one professor mentorship combine to create a truly unique learning experience that prepares students for success.

-A big reason student’s choose Florida Tech for a Ph.D. in chemistry is the experienced staff of professors, who mentor students and provide a close-knit learning environment not possible at larger universities.
-This professional environment gives professors a chance to include students in their own research, as well as steer students to engage in the type of important topics that can contribute to the industry; these mentors bring their years of industry knowledge in such areas as disease pathology, neurological disorders, the design and application of nanomaterials, and more.
+A big reason student’s choose Florida Tech for a PhD in chemistry is the experienced staff of professors, who mentor students and provide a close-knit learning environment not possible at larger universities.
+This professional environment gives professors a chance to include students in their own research, steering students to engage in the type of important topics that can contribute to the industry; these mentors bring their years of industry knowledge in such areas as disease pathology, neurological disorders, the design and application of nanomaterials, and more.
 External collaborations and internships occasionally lead to international travel for dedicated industry research.

 Laboratories and facilities are an important facet of chemistry graduate programs.
-As a top tier research university, Florida Tech provides the type of advanced technology Ph.D. in chemistry students demand for cutting-edge research including spectrometers, high-resolution microscopy, photochemistry, and computational chemistry equipment.
+As a top-tier research university, Florida Tech provides the type of advanced technology chemistry students need to conduct advanced, innovative research, including spectrometers, high-resolution microscopy, photochemistry, and computational chemistry equipment.
 The F.W.
-Olin Physical Sciences Center is a comprehensive 70,000 square feet facility of research and teaching labs, including:
+Olin Physical Sciences Center is 70,000 square feet of research and teaching labs, including:

 The Nanoscience–Nanotechnology Lab was recently developed by chemical engineering and chemistry faculty with grants from the National Science Foundation, and is already a valuable asset to the students at Florida Tech.